n-tropy247/stdlinux_config/README.md

   sftp and scp.
 You may choose whichever works best for you.

 ## Important Configuration

+- You can install useful LSPs using `:MasonInstall lsp_name` I suggest at least `:MasonInstall c` and `:MasonInstall asm-lsp`
+- Similarly, tree-sitter parsers can be installed with `:TSInstall ts_name` I suggest at least `:TSInstall c` and `:TSInstall vim` There are many more that are useful, so experiment!
 - This updates the tmux leader from `<C-b>` to `<C-space>` which I found to be easier.
 - Tmux pane navigation is possible with both the mouse or the vim standard pane keys `<C-h>` `<C-j>` `<C-k>` and `<C-l>`